Modern Slavery Statement Financial Year 2021

-We have assessed that, given our internal operating standards, the risk of modern slavery occurring in our corporate activities is relatively low.
+We have assessed that, given our internal operating standards, the risk of modern slavery occurring in our corporate activities is low.
 However, we remain vigilant to the risks particularly with respect to the limited low skilled outsourced labour that we engage at our offices (e.g. cleaning services).
-Employees in our corporate offices have undertaken modern slavery training and are aware of how to identify instances of modern slavery were they to arise.
+Employees in our corporate offices have undertaken modern slavery training as part of our annual Compliance Training and are aware of how to identify instances of modern slavery were they to arise.

 Development and Operational Activities

 We have also assessed the risks of modern slavery occurring in our development and operational activities and identified key areas of focus to be: